Benevento stuns Juventus 1-0 as pressure grows on Pirlo - WHIZ News

 Zapata almost doubled Atalanta’s lead shortly after but his effort was deflected onto the left post.

-The Colombia forward did score three minutes from halftime when he outsprinted Matteo Lovato before placing an angled drive past Verona goalkeeper Marco Silvestri and into the empty net.
+The Colombia forward did score three minutes before halftime when he outsprinted Matteo Lovato before placing an angled drive past Verona goalkeeper Marco Silvestri.

-Atalanta thought it had extended its lead shortly after the hour mark when Cristian Romero fired in a Malinovskyi free kick.
-It turned out he controlled the ball with his arm and it was disallowed for handball.

 Josip Iličić also hit the crossbar in stoppage time for Atalanta.